American Horror Story: Cult: Development

 On October 4, 2016, the series was renewed for a seventh cycle, which premiered on September 5, 2017.
 Ryan Murphy confirmed that the season will be connected to Freak Show, but will be set in modern day.
 In February 2017, on Watch What Happens Live, Murphy announced that the season would revolve around the 2016 U.S. election and suggested that it may feature a character based on President Donald Trump.
 Murphy has said that the season will be representative of both sides of the political divide.
 He also said that he will be "illuminating and highlighting" groups of people he believes to be "ignored by the current [Trump] administration and who are afraid and feel terrorized that their lives are going to be taken away."

 It was later confirmed that the season would be set in the aftermath of the presidential election, with the first episode taking place on election night.
 Murphy explained it will be about "the fallout of that night, which to many people, from all sides of the camps is a horror story."
 He also revealed the season would not feature Donald Trump or Hillary Clinton, stating "Horror Story is always about allegory, so the election is allegory."
 In April 2017, Murphy confirmed that archive footage of the election night would be used in the season premiere.

 Murphy revealed via Twitter that the details of the seventh season, including the title, would be revealed on July 20.
 He also teased that the opening sequence of the series would return in this season, following its absence in Roanoke.

-On July 20, 2017, it was announced at the San Diego Comic-Con that the title of the season would be Cult.
+On July 20, 2017, it was announced at San Diego Comic-Con that the title of the season would be Cult.
 Murphy also revealed it would be set in Michigan, and confirmed it would consist of a total of 11 episodes, premiering on September 5, 2017.
 For the first time, the series did not air on Wednesdays but rather on Tuesdays.
 On August 3, 2017, online posters revealed the names of multiple characters of the season.
 On August 21, 2017, the opening title sequence of the season was revealed, following its absence in the previous season.
 That same month, Murphy confirmed that, contrary to the past seasons, Cult would not feature supernatural elements.